 The goal of this program is twofold.

-- To help the professional diversify and expand their career opportunities as Corona virus has greatly impacted our fitness industry and our senior population.
-We know that people are more aware of the health risks of obesity, low cardio-respiratory fitness and other health issues such as diabetes and hypertension that may be improved by regular purposeful exercise.
+- To help the professional diversify and expand their career opportunities as the pandemic has greatly impacted our fitness industry and our senior population.
+We know that people are more aware of the health risks of obesity, low cardio-respiratory fitness and other health issues such as diabetes and hypertension that may be improved through regular purposeful exercise.

 - To help the client receive specific training exercises and tips to individualize their training program and age well.
 Most people have no idea how to exercise for a result oriented total body functional fitness program.
 Having a Trainer map out and guide them through a program will definitely be advantageous to fast track and achieve specific results.

 WaterART Fitness offers both land and water personal training with an emphasis on functional well-being.
 We know that the consumer will pay for health and wellness and they often achieve more results in a shorter amount of time with a personal training session than in a group exercise program.
-During Covid-19 – small group or one on one training may be the best way to help people stay well with more home oriented programming.
+During Covid-19 – small group or one on one training was a great means to help people stay well with more home oriented and outdoor programming.